University of Pittsburgh at Johnstown: Athletics

-Pitt–Johnstown (UPJ) athletic teams are known as the Mountain Cats.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Pennsylvania State Athletic Conference (PSAC) since the 2013–14 academic year, becoming that conference's first member from the Commonwealth System of Higher Education.
+The Pitt–Johnstown (UPJ) athletic teams are called the Mountain Cats.
+The university is a member of the NCAA Division II ranks, primarily competing in the Pennsylvania State Athletic Conference (PSAC) since the 2013–14 academic year, becoming that conference's first member from the Commonwealth System of Higher Education.
 The Mountain Cats previously competed as a member of the West Virginia Intercollegiate Athletic Conference (WVIAC) from 2006–07 to 2012–13.

-UPJ sponsors fifteen varsity men's and women's sports.
-Current university-sponsored varsity sports teams include: